FlowerSniffin/spoter/README.md

 Messaging notification network support list:

 -At the time only signal network is utilized to send messages about detections and actions taken

+Do not forget to download:https://github.com/patrick013/Object-Detection---Yolov3/blob/master/model/yolov3.weights or else it wont run